 Youtube is a fantastic source of free home fitness videos.
 I’m currently working my way through Fitness Blender’s videos.
 They have thousands to choose from.
 I could do a different video every day.
 I also like Yoga with Adrienne.
 A very popular channel right now is Joe Wick’s Body Coach.

-You might need some dumbells for some of the workouts.
+You will need some affordable gym trainers, plus might need some dumbells for some of the workouts.
 These are the weights I have.
 They are great because you can change the weight very easily.
 You won’t need to buy separate weights.

 Buy a video series

 Buying a fitness video series is how I started out working out at home.
 I have a lot of Jillian Michaels’ videos which I thought were brilliant.
 It was Jillian’s videos that healed my back in the end.
 Her way of training is not for everyone, because she can be quite ‘shouty’, but it suited me perfectly.

 Get a dog